ionwandodinomo/WRO-Future-Engineers-2025/README.md

 ### Electrical Wiring
+SCHEMTIC IMAGE ADD HERE

 ### The Sensors
-The car gets input from the [Raspberry 5 Camera Module 8 MP MIPI-CSI Interface](https://www.amazon.ca/TUOPUONE-Compatible-Raspberry-MIPI-CSI-Interface/dp/B0CPTPJLXL?th=1), the inbuilt gyro sensor in the raspberry pi, and the [LDRobot D500 lidar kit](https://www.amazon.ca/LDROBOT-Outdoor-Navigation-Scanning-Support/dp/B0DDKXQ23R).
+The car gets input from the [Raspberry 5 Camera Module 8 MP MIPI-CSI Interface](https://www.amazon.ca/TUOPUONE-Compatible-Raspberry-MIPI-CSI-Interface/dp/B0CPTPJLXL?th=1), the built-in gyro sensor from the Hiwonder hat, and the [LDRobot D500 lidar kit](https://www.amazon.ca/LDROBOT-Outdoor-Navigation-Scanning-Support/dp/B0DDKXQ23R).
 We can use these 3 in conjunction, with the camera detecting colour, walls, and the lidar detecting walls and parking spaces.
-The gyro sensor aids the other two sensors in the precise movements, allowing for greater control over the car
+The gyro sensor aids the other two sensors in the precise movements, allowing for greater control over the car.

+However, these sensors give us raw values that must be processed before they can be useds.
+The next section details each sensor's preprocessing.

 <br>

 ## Software :computer:

 ### Image Preprocessing
 In both challenges, we used a Raspberry Pi camera with cv2.contours to locate the various obstacles and walls.
 The camera has specific regions of interest (ROIs) for each "object type", allowing us to cut out noise and unnecessary uncertain variables.
 Additionally, only drawing contours in specific ROIs allows us to combine ROIs to create more "fitting" shapes (eg. 2 for each wall due to perspective).